glspi/cmdo/README.md

     address: some.host2.com
     # credentials info from credentials containers named 'routers' will be used
     credentials: routers
+  secure-rtr1:
+    address: some.host3.com
+    # credentials will be obtained at runtime
+    credentials: super-secure
 ```

 If you create a credential named `default`, then you can omit specifying credentials in the device configuration, this will be applied by default: